 Germany

-Germany thirteenth EU Council Presidency runs from July to December 2020.On 1 July 2020, Germany assumed the Presidency of the Council of the European Union (EU) for a period of six months.
-In preparation for the EU Council Presidency, the German Government had announced its intention to develop Europe further as a force for solidarity, assuming responsibility for peace and security in the world.
-In this context, deepening the partnership between Africa and Europe was identified as a key element.
+Germany thirteenth EU Council Presidency ran from July to December 2020.On 1 July 2020, Germany assumed the Presidency of the Council of the European Union (EU) for a period of six months.
+Ahead of its EU Council presidency, the German government had announced that it intents to develop Europe further as a force for solidarity, assuming responsibility for international peace and security.
+In this context, deepening the partnership between Africa and Europe had been identified as a key element.

 Events